 New York resident Tonya Rapley took advantage of this helpful credit-building tool, among other approaches, to help increase her credit score by more than 120 points.

 “I got a rebuilder card and paid it in full each month, then used that [credit] history to get two premium cards and paid those in full each month,” Rapley said, which helped her steadily develop a positive history.

 Keep reading: How Bank Secured Credit Cards Really Work

-2. Make a Name For Yourself
+2. Make a Name for Yourself

-3. Phone In a Favor
+3. Phone in a Favor

-Naming yourself responsible for your household’s utility services is a good habit to maintain, but there’s still another step to take in order to reap the credit history benefits of putting this type of account under your name.
+Naming yourself responsible for your household’s utility services is a good habit to maintain, but there’s still another step to take in order to reap the benefits of putting this type of account under your name.